 - Your name will auto-populate on the IRS Data Retrieval form.

 - If your middle initial is on your tax return, you will have to add it to the IRS Data Retrieval form.

 - If your tax return information was typed in ALL CAPS, make sure the information on the IRS Data Retrieval form is also in ALL CAPS; If your tax return is in sentence case, make sure the IRS Data Retrieval form is also in sentence case.

 - Do not include punctuation such as periods on the IRS Data Retrieval Form.

 - Carefully enter address information as it appears on your tax return, excluding punctuation.

 - If you have moved since your tax return was filed, even if you have reported the address change to the IRS, you should enter the address on the original return.

 IRS TAX TRANSCRIPTS

-The IRS offers two types of transcripts - Tax "Return" Transcripts and Tax "Account" Transcripts.
+- The IRS produces more than one type of transcript.
 Only Tax Return Transcripts are acceptable to complete the verification process.